dtulibrary/mother-docker/README.md

    `git clone --recursive <repourl>`

-1. For now, each repo needs to be on a branch called 'dockerize'
+1. For now, each repo needs to be on a branch called 'dockerize':

-   So you need to cd into each directory and switch to that branch (until we have merged those branches to master)
+  `git submodule foreach git checkout dockerize`

 2. Use Docker Compose to build and start all the containers.